nylas/exchangelib/README.md

 still_marys_account = Account(primary_smtp_address='alias_for_mary@example.com',
                               credentials=credentials, autodiscover=True, access_type=DELEGATE)

-# Full autodiscover data is availale on the Account object:
+# Full autodiscover data is available on the Account object:
 my_account.ad_response

 # Set up a target account and do an autodiscover lookup to find the target EWS endpoint.